pincombe/factom-governance/0_Factom Governance Documents/Doc 007 - Factom Testnet Governance.md

         4. Test the factomd codebase to uncover bugs.

         5. Coach people in a safe, supportive environment, and provide
-            > the standing parties a means to assess an applicant\'s
+            > the standing parties a means to assess an applicant's
             > ability to reliably run an authority server, thus ensuring
             > basic competence before actually operating on the Factom
             > Mainnet.